Artsplendr/AI-for-Medical-Diagnosis/README.md

 Deep learning is finding more and more applications in the field of healthcare & medicine.
 One example is AI helping doctors/radiologists to better diagnose medical disorders, based  on medical images analysis.

-DeepLearning.AI / Coursera offers a great course “AI for Medical Diagnosis” to cover various issues, related to this area.

 The learning material of this course is divided into 3 weeks:

 Week 1: